Learning how agent groups and available agents function in MaestroQA can help with also understanding your access within the tool.

 The purpose of User Groups is to help organize users (non-agents) into separate teams.
 This helps provide better management of teams to Admins and Limited Admins.

 You can add any non-agent user to a user group.
 When you give a user access to a user group on the User Accounts page, that user will be able to manage all users in that group, along with any rubrics or Automations owned by those users.

 All of your non-agent users will automatically be put into the "All Users" group when they join Maestro.

 If you are the primary Admin for the account, be sure to add this to your accessible User Groups first.

 The Role Permissions tab allows you to customize how specific roles interact with Maestro.
 The last column serves as a general guide on access to tickets for specific roles.
 Keep in mind to always double-check the user’s actual Agent Group access within the User Roles tab.

 To walk through the roles:

-- Grader: This user has the second most access within Maestro.
-However, unless granted access, Graders cannot edit or create rubrics, agents, agent groups, or see the calibrations report within reporting.
+Grader: Graders typically handle grading and benchmark QA Assignments.
+Unless granted access, Graders cannot edit or create rubrics, agents, agent groups, or see the calibrations report within reporting.

-- Agents: These are your agents who are handling the tickets directly.
-They only have access to their own tickets and cannot be assigned to an agent group.
+Agents: These are your agents who are handling the tickets directly.
+They only have access to their own tickets.